Weighing the Options of Refinancing

 In the market for a new mortgage?
 We will be glad to help!
 Give us a call today at (860) 658-7100.
 Ready to get started?
 Apply Now.

-Have you ever heard the old rule of thumb that says you should only refinance if your new interest rate is at least 2 points lower than your existing one?
-Maybe that was good advice a number of years ago, but since refinance costs have been falling recently, it could be time to take a serious look.
-A refinanced mortgage can be worth its cost several times over, because of the benefits that it brings, in addition to a lower interest rate.
+Have you ever heard the old rule of thumb that says you should only consider refinancing if the new interest rate will be at least 2 points under your current rate?
+Maybe that was sound advice a number of years ago, but as refinance costs have been falling recently, it could be time to look into it.
+Refinancing has a number of advantages that will often make it worth the up-front cost a few times over.

 Expenses and Fees

 As you probably expect, you'll have to pay for the process of refinancing.
 With your refinance, you are paying for basically the same things you were charged for during your existing mortgage.
 Among these can be settlement costs, appraisal fees, lender's title insurance, underwriting expenses, and others.

 You might offer to pay points (prepaid interest) to gain a lower interest rate.
 When you pay (on average) three percent of the loan amount up front, your savings for the term of the refinanced mortgage can be substantial.
 You might have heard that these points may be tax deductible, but because tax regulations can be difficult to keep up with, please consult with a tax professional before considering this in your calculations.

 Another thing about taxes is that once you lower your interest rate, of course you will also be lowering the interest amount that you'll be able to deduct on your federal income taxes.
 This is one more cost that borrowers take into consideration.
 We can help you do the math!
 Call us at (860) 658-7100.